 - Employer Information Sessions, Workshops, & Industry Panels - Each quarter Career hosts a variety of weekly sessions!

 - AS/UCSB Community Affairs Board (CAB) - Provides information and access to community service work

 - Alcohol & Drug Program - The Alcohol and Drug Program; under the auspices of Student Health Services, offers a variety of volunteer and paid internship experiences for UCSB Students.
 Volunteers and Interns help with education and outreach efforts on the UCSB campus as well as in the Isla Vista community.
 ADP interns work an average of 8-10 hours per week.
 All majors and class levels are encouraged to apply.
 Recruitment for the following positions occurs during Spring Quarter of the academic year prior to starting the internship.

 - Alec Torchon Memorial Internship - The Alec Torchon Memorial Outreach intern contributes to the Alcohol and Drug Program's mission to create a safe, healthy, and learning-conducive environment in the campus community.
 The intern seeks to promote healthy choices concerning the use of alcohol, tobacco, and other drugs, including prescription drugs.
-The undergraduate student who is selected for this internship collaborates with the Alcohol and Drug Program on prevention education and outreach activities and with our Recreation department’s educational and alternative programming.

 - Career Services Peer - Recruitment occurs each Winter quarter for the upcoming academic year.

 - Coal Oil Point Reserve - Volunteer with the Snowy Plover Docent Program, help with habitat restoration, or become a Tour Leader.